sergei-mironov/litrepl/README.md

 ^D
 ```

-- The equivalent Vim command is `:LRepl`.
+- The equivalent Vim commands are `:LRepl [TYPE]` or `:LTerm [TYPE]`.
+Both
+  commands open Vim terminal window.
 - Python prompts are internally disabled, so no `>>>` symbols will appear.
-- `TYPE` stands for either `ai` or `python`.

-You can use `litrepl eval-code` to pipe code directly through the interpreter,
+Use `litrepl eval-code [TYPE]` to direct code straight to the interpreter,
-bypassing all section formatting steps.
+bypassing any section formatting steps.
+In contrast to the `repl` command,
+`eval-code` mode features prompt detection, allowing the tool to display the
+interpreter's response and detach while keeping the session open.

 For example, after manually defining the `W` variable in the example above, it
 can be queried as in a typical IPython session.